 MegunoLink supports a variety of controls and components that you can use when building a custom interface for your Arduino project.
 Some controls, such as buttons, will send serial messages to your Arduino when you click them.
 Others, such as gauges, just display information.
 Container controls, such as the group box, help you organize your user interface.
 A few controls, such as the MLPUIMessageProcessor, don’t have a user interface at all.
 They provide services, such as decoding serial messages you send from the Arduino to set the value of controls on an interface panel.

-- Control – A control is an object that you can drag onto the Interface Panel you are building.
+- Control – A control is an object with a user interface that you can drag onto the Interface Panel you are building.

 - Properties – A property refers to a configurable setting that a control has.